 By default, you’ll receive a summary email whenever a new problem is identified in your Jenkins instance.
 You can configure the email address Jenkins Health Advisor by CloudBees uses in the Configuration section.

 Initially, Jenkins Health Advisor by CloudBees sends an initial report that lists everything it detects in your system.
 Subsequent reports will only report changes from the initial report.
 It’s important to note that Jenkins Health Advisor by CloudBees only emails you if it finds something wrong: if it doesn’t find any problem in your system, it won’t send you email.

-Jenkins Health Advisor by CloudBees identifies problems by scanning a Support Bundle generate by the support-core plugin from your Jenkins master.
+Jenkins Health Advisor by CloudBees identifies problems by scanning a Support Bundle generate by the support-core plugin from your Jenkins controller.
 The Support Bundle is generated on a daily basis by the plugin and submitted to servers hosted by CloudBees.
 For instructions on defining the types and kinds of data to include in the Support Bundle, see the Optional Configuration section in the documentation...

 Configuration as Code Support

 The version 3.0 of Jenkins Health Advisor by CloudBees is adding the support for Jenkins Configuration as Code.
 Here is a configuration sample: